teosibileau/3dcarrousel/README.md

   </style>
 ```

+Notice that we give explicit dimensions to the stage div.
+This is extremely important because the plugin builds layout base on them.
+It's the only layout you have to provide to assure proper functionality.

-Load js libraries and pass the constructor certain options (or use defaults) for jQuery selectors and stuff
+Load js libraries and pass the constructor certain options (or use defaults) for jQuery selectors and stuff.

 ```html
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.4.2/jquery.min.js"></script>